How would I become a non-religious pastoral carer?

 What is the type of person you look for to join your network?

-Whilst the majority of those who apply for our accreditation training tend to have a background in caring professions, our members come from all walks of life.
+Whilst many of those who apply for our accreditation training tend to have a background in caring professions, our practitioners come from all walks of life.
 What we look for during the application process, is a commitment to our network values, motivation, and a well- articulated non-religious lifestance.
 During our training, we assess against a strict competency model that is broken into three strands: pastoral support skills, ability to work as part of a multi-faith/belief chaplaincy team, and ability to work as part of a wider network of non-religious pastoral carers.

 If you are an atheist, how is it possible that you don’t proselytise and try to covert people?

-We take every precaution to ensure that our network members employ a person-centred approach during their interactions, whether on a hospital ward, a prison wing, or university campus.
+We take every precaution to ensure that our practitioners employ a person-centred approach during their interactions, whether on a hospital ward, a prison wing, or university campus.
 This topic is thoroughly discussed during our training and is explicitly mentioned in our Code of Conduct, which all our members sign up to.

 What is the Existential and Humanist Pastoral Support MA?